nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 By integrating these observability pillars with specialized tools—such as Prometheus for metrics, the ELK stack for logs, and Jaeger for tracing—teams can gain comprehensive visibility into system behavior.
 This integration is crucial for effective monitoring, debugging, and optimization of modern software systems.

+## Event-Based Observability

+In addition to metrics, logs, and traces, modern observability leverages **real-time event streams** to gain immediate insights.

+* **Event Stream Sources**

+  * Messaging systems such as **Apache Kafka**, **RabbitMQ**, **AWS Kinesis**, or **NATS** capture events from applications or microservices.
+  * Events may represent completed operations, errors, state changes, or user interactions.

+* **Real-Time Metrics and Alerts**

+  * Events can be aggregated into metrics or triggers in near real-time without waiting for polling intervals.
+  * Example: Counting `OrderCreated` events in Kafka to monitor throughput and detect sudden drops or spikes.

 ## Instrumentation

 Instrumentation in microservices refers to the process of collecting metrics, logs, and traces to monitor, diagnose, and improve performance.
 Instrumenting microservices involves costs in terms of resource consumption, performance overhead, and engineering effort.